jt151077/cloud-run-urlmasks/README.md

 $ ./deploy.sh
 ```

-3. Point your browser to your domain URL `https://YOUR_DOMAIN` and append the service name such as `https://YOUR_DOMAIN/[runservice1, runservice2 or runservice3]` to access the 3 different web applications.
+3. Point your browser to your domain URL `https://YOUR_DOMAIN` and within the application, choose the hyperlinks for app1 or app2 to see the result payload of the API call to the internal services.